lbrack/testspace-colab/docs/installation.rst

     $ pip install devpi-client
     $ devpi use https://m.devpi.net/testspace/dev
-    $ devpi install testspace-utils
+    $ devpi install testspace-colab

 Stable release
 --------------

 **This project is not published on pypi but on** https://m.devpi.net/testspace

-To install testspace-utils, run this command in your terminal:
+To install testspace-colab, run this command in your terminal:

 .. code-block:: console

-    $ pip install -i https://m.devpi.net/testspace/prod/+simple/ testspace_utils
+    $ pip install -i https://m.devpi.net/testspace/prod/+simple/ testspace_colab

-This is the preferred method to install testspace-utils, as it will always install the most recent stable release.
+This is the preferred method to install testspace-colab, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.